What is a Resonator Guitar?

 1. Biscuit Bridge: The Biscuit Bridge resonator guitar features a single-cone design, with the cone facing upwards.
 The bridge, which supports the strings, is mounted on a round wooden or synthetic disc called the biscuit.
 This design is known for its focused, punchy sound and is popular among blues musicians.

-2. Tricone: As mentioned earlier, the Tricone was the first design created by John Dopyera and George Beauchamp.
+2. Tricone: The Tricone was the first design created by John Dopyera and George Beauchamp.
 It features three small, interconnected cones that work together to amplify the guitar’s sound.
 Tricone guitars are known for their smooth, complex tonal qualities and are favored by players seeking a versatile, expressive instrument.

 3. Spider Bridge: The Spider Bridge resonator guitar utilizes a single-cone design with the cone facing downwards.
 The bridge is a metal, spider-like structure that connects the strings to the edges of the cone.
 This design produces a bright, crisp sound with excellent sustain, making it a popular choice for bluegrass and country musicians.